aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord.md

 ## Best Practices for Using our Community Discord Channel

-Our Discord community abides by our [Code of Conduct](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/e7a2687fa95b4d229173a70695f4c201dc5759e9/CODE_OF_CONDUCT.md) listed in the **#community-guidelines** channel, and also [here](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/e7a2687fa95b4d229173a70695f4c201dc5759e9/CODE_OF_CONDUCT.md).
+Our Discord community abides by the code of conduct listed in the **#community-guidelines** channel, and a more detailed one [here](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/e7a2687fa95b4d229173a70695f4c201dc5759e9/CODE_OF_CONDUCT.md).

 **For communication, here are some guidelines that would make interactions inclusive and enabling for everyone in the community:**